 My training is centered primarily in rhetorical studies, incorporating fieldwork methods from anthropology.
 My work explores the intersections between racialized violence of the US-led global war on terror and racial violence occurring within the US.
-As part of that effort, my work explores militarized policing and state organized counterterrorism programs like the targeted killing campaign of personless drone attacks and well as the US carceral state.
+As part of that effort, my work explores militarized policing and state organized counterterrorism programs like the targeted killing campaign of personless drone attacks and well as the expansion of the US carceral state.

 My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars, centers around the intersection of violence and transnational rhetoric in the era of the terror wars.
 It explores the technology of weaponized drones as part of the global war on terror, specifically dealing with the implications drone use in the Middle East and North Africa by the United States has for understanding the way violence functions communicatively and culturally.